HMS Majestic (1785)

-HMS Majestic was a 74-gun third-rate ship of the line launched on 11 December 1785 at Deptford.
+HMS Majestic was a 74-gun third-rate ship of the line of the Royal Navy launched on 11 December 1785 at Deptford Dockyard.

-Background
+Career

 Majestic fought at the 1798 Battle of the Nile, where she engaged the French ships Tonnant and Heureux, helping to force their surrenders.
 She was captained by George Blagdon Westcott, who was killed in the battle.

 On 22 February 1799, Majestic was in sight when Espoir, under the command of Captain James Sanders, captured the Spanish 14-gun xebec Africa some 3 league from Marbello on the Spanish coast.
 Captain Cuthbert, of Majestic, transmitted Sanders's letter, adding his own endorsement extolling "the meritorious Conduct of Captain Sanders and his Ship's Company on the Occasion."
 Espoir and Majestic shared the prize money for the xebec, whose full name was Nostra Senora de Africa.
 On 4 April, Majestic and Transfer destroyed a French privateer of unknown name.
 Head money was paid in 1828, almost 30 years later.